dalmemail/getPrimes/README.md

 # getPrimes
-getPrimes is a tiny and fast software which calculates prime numbers on your UNIX® terminal
+getPrimes is a tiny and fast software which calculates prime numbers on your UNIX® terminal using the Sieve of Eratosthenes algorithm

 ## Features
   - Written in C
   - Small and readable source code.
-Just 1 kb of C code!
+Just 1 kb and less than 50 lines of C code!
   - Free Software: You can read, download, change and distribute my code or modified copies of it

 ## License